learnbyexample/cli-computing/cli_computing.md

 /bin/bash
 ```

-In the above example, the `cat` command is used to display the contents of a file and the `echo` command is used to display the contents of a variable. `SHELL` is an environment variable containing full path to the shell.
+In the above example, the `cat` command is used to display the contents of a file and the `echo` command is used to display the contents of a variable. `SHELL` is an environment variable containing the full path to the shell.

 >![info](images/info.svg) The output of the above commands might be different for you.
 And as mentioned earlier, your command prompt might be different than `$ `.
 For now, you can ignore it.
 Or, you could type `PS1='$ '` and press the `Enter` key to set the prompt for the current session.